10/30/2024

 speaker

 Sure, Mike.
 Yeah, so actually it was in our Chippewa Falls base facility, which we've had since 2002, I guess it was.
-Adjacent or close by that facility, we built our Advanced Technology Center.
+Adjacent or close by that facility, we built our advanced technology center.
 That was not impacted.
-It was just in our main building for Printed Circuit Board production.
-It was, there was really no impact, material impact at all.
-We were, and if there was, we would have announced it.
+It was just in our in our main building for printed circuit board production, there was really no material impact at all.
+And if there was, we would have announced it.
 The fire occurred, I think, on a Sunday.
 We were back in production a day later.
 So no material impact whatsoever.

 speaker